Director – Cary Joji Fukunaga – 2021 – UK – Cert. 12a – 163m

 Safin, meanwhile, cultivates a garden of death populated with poisonous flowers, something Fleming created for the book of You Only Live Twice (but not used in Lewis Gilbert’s 1967 film which, while likewise set in Japan and featuring Blofeld, is a completely different story).

 However, the previous Bond film that mostly casts its spirit over No Time To Die is OHMSS.
 That film’s bittersweet song We Have All The Time In the World, composed by Barry with lyrics by Hal David sung by Louis Armstrong, plays over the end credits and, still on the music front, a London riverside meeting between M and Bond as they work out how to go forward against the current threat is underscored by the music cue Over And Out used in OHMSS when a fleet of mafia-chartered helicopters heading towards Blofeld’s mountaintop lair, with Bond on board, are negotiating with air traffic control claiming to be a blood plasma mercy mission and therefore entitled to violate international air space.

 Hollywood veteran Hans Zimmer, a huge admirer of Barry’s work for the franchise, provides NTTD’s score, so presumably the choice of reusing these OHMSS pieces is at least in part down to him.
 For me, no other composer has matched Barry’s achievement on the Bond films and, as with the franchise’s many other composers over the years, NTTD’s original score fails to produce the immediately memorable themes outside the iconic, redeployed Barry ones.
 Perhaps Zimmer’s score will improve with future viewings / listenings.

-No Time To Die is out in cinemas in the UK on Thursday, September 30th and the US Friday October 8th.
+No Time To Die is out on Blu-ray and DVD in the UK on Monday, December 20th and the US on Tuesday, December 21st.